edemagbenyo/calculator/README.md

 To use [calculator app](https://smartcalculateur.herokuapp.com/), follow these steps:

 1. Compute an operation with the number and the operands.
+2. Press the = sign to see the result.

 ## Contributing to calculator app